talkjs/tutorials/how-to-archive-a-conversation/how-to-archive-a-conversation.md

 ## Mark the conversation as archived

-You can now listen for your new conversation action using the [`onCustomConversationAction` method](https://talkjs.com/docs/Reference/JavaScript_Chat_SDK/Chatbox/#Chatbox__onCustomConversationAction) in TalkJS's JavaScript SDK.
+You can now listen for your new conversation actions using the [`onCustomConversationAction` method](https://talkjs.com/docs/Reference/JavaScript_Chat_SDK/Chatbox/#Chatbox__onCustomConversationAction) in TalkJS's JavaScript SDK.

 As a test, add the following to your TalkJS code: